🔒 All uploads are secure and confidential.

-At Nordic Steel, we use the FEM method to reduce the number of physical prototypes, tests, experiments and to optimize components in the design phase in order to develop even better and safer products at a faster pace for our customers.
+At Nordic Steel, we use the FEM method to reduce the number of physical prototypes, tests, experiments and optimize components in the design phase.
+This allows us to develop even better and safer products at a faster pace for our customers.

-By using the FEM method and associated software, our engineers optimize the production process, which for example leads to a higher degree of utilization in the plates.
-This contributes to cost savings, faster production times and a more sustainable product.
+Optimizing the production process can also lead to higher utilization rates in the boards.
+This contributes to cost savings, faster production time and a more sustainable product.

-One of the greatest advantages of the finite element method (FEM) is that it provides an accurate and precise solution for complex structures and systems.
-This method is also flexible and can be adapted to different types of loads, materials and geometries.
+One of the main advantages of FEM analysis is that it provides an accurate and precise solution for complex structures and systems.
+This method is also flexible and can be adapted to different types of loads, materials, and geometries.

 FEM also provides the opportunity to analyze structures in different states, for example under dynamic loads or deformations.
 In addition, FEM can be used to simulate and test structures before they are built, which can save both time and costs in the design process.

 Another advantage of FEM is that it can be combined with other analyses, such as structural analytical methods, to provide an even more accurate solution.

 There are a number of different software programs used in connection with FEM.
 Some of the most popular programs include ANSYS, ABAQUS, COMSOL, SolidWorks, and LS-DYNA.